shoedrip-unbound/dogars/readme.md

 - After a while, Showdown automatically closes the connection if it has not been used to transmit data, and a lot of the features rely on this.

-- The site is ugly on mobile, but deal with it dumb phoneposter.

 - Database backup every hour, and preserves every previous backups, just in case.